ixofoundation/ixo-blockchain/x/project/spec/01_state.md

 }
 ```

 A project doc contains basic details about a project.
-Apart from the ProjectDid
+Apart from the project DID
 identifying the project doc, the project doc stores a tx hash, the project creator's
-DID, the project's public key, the project's current status, and other user-specified
+DID, the project's public key (associated with the project's DID), the project's
-data associated to the project.
+current status, and other user-specified data associated to the project.

 **TxHash**: TODO